| CREP_rules_eng Guidelines for management and use of the scientific collection|

 at Competence Centre on Health Technologies

-CREP (Collection of Reproductive Tract Microorganisms) is a collection of microbe strains and microbiota samples extracted from reproductive tracts.
+CREP (Collection of Reproductive Tract Microorganisms) is a collection of microbe strains and microbiota samples extracted from reproductive tract.
 The collection is a part of the Competence Centre on Health Technologies (Tervise TAK).
-Microbe strains, microbiota samples and DNA samples preserved in the collection are extracted from healthy or infertile individuals, as well as people with inflammatory problems.
-Samples are taken from males, females and male-female couples.
+Microbe strains and microbiota samples preserved in the collection have been extracted from healthy or infertile individuals, as well as people with inflammatory diseases.
+Samples have been collected from males, females and male-female couples.
 The collection contains beneficial lactobacilli and opportunistic pathogens.
-The main focus of the collection is on the development of probiotics for the reproductive tract.
+Main focus of the collection is on the development of probiotics for management of the reproductive tract diseases, as well as analysis of the microbiota composition in case of different health conditions.

-The collection follows the recommendations of international organisations, such as ECCO (European Culture Collections' Organization), WFCC (World Federation of Culture Collections), CABRI (Common Access to Biological Resources and Information) and the OECD Best Practice Guidelines for Biological Resource Centre.
+The collection follows the recommendations of international organisations, such as ECCO (European Culture Collections' Organization), WFCC (World Federation of Culture Collections), CABRI (Common Access to Biological Resources and Information), OECD Best Practice Guidelines for Biological Resource Centre, and Nagoya protocol.

-The head and administrator of the collection are responsible for proper usage of the collection and database.
 All biological materials and isolates in the collection are documented.
-Strict rules are in place for accessing and using of the collection (Recommendation Rec(2006)4 of the Committee of Ministers of member states on research on biological materials of human origin, article 14).
+Strict rules are followed for accessing and using of the collection (Recommendation Rec(2006)4 of the Committee of Ministers of member states on research on biological materials of human origin, article 14).

 Management and structure of collection